- Campus Connection

 This course surveys the law that provides monopoly entitlements on intangibles, including copyright, trade secret, patent, trademark, the right of publicity, and various sui generis rights.
 We will also briefly look at significant ancillary issues, such as federal preemption and international treaty obligations.

-International Human Rights Law - #234 - 3 credits
+International Human Rights Advocacy – #235 – 3 credits

-The North Dakota Law Review is a scholarly journal of commentary on current legal problems of interest to the North Dakota bar and the legal profession generally.
-Published quarterly, all material in the Law Review is edited by a student board of editors, and much of it is written by students.
-Students gain experience in legal research and accurate written expression through the preparation of articles for publication.
-The Law Review is the journal of the State Bar Association of North Dakota.
+The North Dakota Law Review is a scholarly journal of commentary on current legal problems of interest to the North Dakota bench and bar and the legal profession generally.
+Published at least three times each year, all material in the North Dakota Law Review is edited by a student Board of Editors and Associate Editors (3Ls).
+Students who are Members (whether they start in their 2L or 3L year) gain experience in legal research and accurate written expression by writing a Case Comment and a Note (for possible selection by the Board of Editors to be published in the North Dakota Law Review), and by assisting the Editors in the preparation of articles for publication.
+The North Dakota Law Review is the journal of the State Bar Association of North Dakota.

 Modern Real Estate Transactions - #285 - 3 credits